Seun9wan/Fashion-FINE/README.md

 ---

 ## 📂 Dataset Preparation
-FashionFINE follows the dataset preparation process of [FashionSAP](https://github.com/hssip/FashionSAP).
+Fashion-FINE follows the dataset preparation process of [FashionSAP](https://github.com/hssip/FashionSAP).

 ### 🛍️ FashionGen
 1. Download and extract the raw dataset to `data_root`.